 Chongning Xu is a girl who loves inventing small things since childhood.
 Her father, Shengyun Xu, suffered from severe osteoarthritis and was facing great challenges on everyday activities.
 On August 2007, Yunsheng Xu’s condition was getting worse, and very often he would lay in bed and was unable to move.
 Even changing his clothes had become a big challenge for him.

 Chongning Xu’s innovation was granted 2 patents and won several awards in innovations contests.
-This solution was produced by the girl who collaborated with a clothing company.
-Besides, the clothes also received widely appreciation from clothing companies, and in the middle of 2009, she signed a 10-year agreement with a local clothing company on producing this clothes.
+This solution was produced in collaboration with a clothing company.
+Besides, the clothes also received wide appreciation from clothing companies, and in the middle of 2009, she signed a 10-year agreement with a local clothing company for producing this clothes.

 This solution shall not include mention to the use of drugs, chemicals or biologicals (including food); invasive devices; offensive, commercial or inherently dangerous content.
 This solution was not medically validated.
 Proceed with caution!
 If you have any doubts, please consult with a health professional.